syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 ![](../attachments/53215463/53215466.png)

-You should now be able to authenticate to JIRA from within SmartGit by using your email address as **User Name** and the token as **Password**.
+You should now be able to authenticate to Jira from within SmartGit by using your email address as **User Name** and the token as **Password**.

 ![](../attachments/53215463/53215464.png)